 2000 Clyde Jay Eisman, New York City

 Law Offices of Clyde Jay Eismann concentrating on solo and small law firm practitioners, litigation and consumer law.
 Tulane Law School, 1994.
 Law clerk in the Office of the General Counsel, U.S. Department of Defense at Fort Meade, Maryland and in the Office of the General Counsel, U.S. Department of Air Force at the Pentagon.
 Publisher of “The Solo Practitioner”, a quarterly newsletter, and writes a monthly column on solo practice for the New York Law Journal.
-In 1997, served as senior adjudicatror for the Organization for Security and Cooperation in Europe, supervising municipal elestions in Bosnia-Herzegovina.
+In 1997, served as senior adjudicator for the Organization for Security and Cooperation in Europe, supervising municipal elections in Bosnia-Herzegovina.
 Organized the donation of $10,000 in sporting goods to schoolchildren in Bosnia-Herzogovina.